Why United Kingdom

 Open Business Bank Account

 Open a UK business bank account in the LLP’s name.
 Provide the Certificate of Incorporation, LLP Agreement, and ID for designated members.
-Challenger banks (Starling, Tide, Monzo Business) typically onboard faster than traditional high-street lenders.
+Challenger banks typically onboard faster than traditional high-street lenders.

 8